CeleritasCelery/coredumped/content/post/bump-up-or-down.md

 +++
-title = "Bump Allocation: Up or Down?" author = ["Troy Hinckley"] date = 2024-03-22 tags = ["rust"] draft = false
+title = "Bump Allocation: Up or Down?" author = ["Troy Hinckley"] date = 2024-03-25 tags = ["rust", "data-structures"] draft = false
 +++

 Back in 2019, Nick Fitzgerald published [always bump downwards](https://fitzgeraldnick.com/2019/11/01/always-bump-downwards.html), an article making the case that for bump allocators, bumping "down" (towards lower addresses) is better than bumping up.
 The biggest reasons for this are bumping up requires 3 branches vs 2 for bumping down and rounding down requires fewer instructions than rounding up.
 This became [the method used](https://github.com/fitzgen/bumpalo/pull/37) for the popular [bumpalo](https://github.com/fitzgen/bumpalo) crate.
 In this post, I want to go back and revisit that analysis.
-If you have not read that article, I recommend you do so.
+If you have not read that article I recommend you do so, it is very well written.

 ## Always bump downwards {#always-bump-downwards}